joakim/fischer960/README.md

 ### `decode(id)`

-Given an ID, returns the starting position's arrangement of pieces.
+Given an ID, returns the starting position's arrangement of pieces, or `false` if ID is invalid.

 ```js
 decode(518) // -> eg. ['R', 'N', 'B', 'Q', 'K', 'B', 'N', 'R']